-You won’t need to search long and hard to know that there are different journaling methods.
+We know that you won’t need to search long and hard to know that there are so many different journaling methods.

 They can all potentially enrich one’s life and even deepen a person’s spiritual practice.